-Opening on March 11 in Los Angeles, The 14th Factory is a socially engaged art installation conceived by the Hong Kong‐based British artist Simon Birch.
-Taking over three acres of an empty industrial warehouse and lot on the outskirts of downtown Los Angeles, The 14th Factory is an immersive environment – a journey through 14 interlinked spaces comprised of video, installation, sculpture, paintings and performance created in collaboration with Birch and a global community of twenty interdisciplinary artists from China, Hong Kong, the United States, the United Kingdom and Canada.
+The 14th Factory is a monumental, multiple-media, socially engaged art and documentary experience conceived by the Hong Kong-based British artist Simon Birch.
+Taking over three acres of an empty industrial warehouse and lot on the outskirts of downtown Los Angeles, the location has been transformed into a factory where Birch and his 20 creative collaborators work and manufacture their art, creating an ever-changing immersive environment of 14 interlinked spaces comprised of video, installation, sculpture, paintings and performance.

 In entering The 14th Factory, the visitor is transformed into a central player in a collaboratively fabricated adventure that engages and unfolds, uniting individuals to the creative process and to each other.
 The exhibition challenges the current political climate by celebrating creative diversity and unity and to overcome obstacles and challenges as a global society.

 Founder and artist Simon Birch has this to say about the project:

 “This is a very emotional time for people, rife with division, anger, frustration.
 Many people are feeling unstable and upended with the political climate.
 Given the current fragile state of the world, we need unity more than ever...and we need action.

 If there is anywhere in America that makes sense for our project; right here, right now, it’s Los Angeles.
 As artists, we have a responsibility to reflect, react, engage but above all, to not stand by the sidelines.
 The 14th Factory is an action.